Shipyard Workers and Asbestos Exposure

 Modern shipbuilders are still at risk.
 Asbestos regulations limit the use of this mineral, but it has not been completely banned.
 While there are bans on spray-on asbestos insulation, asbestos can still be used in other types of insulation.

-Current shipyard workers are at risk of being exposed to asbestos used in new materials and new ships; however, there is a bigger risk from older ships.
+Current shipyard workers are at risk of exposure to asbestos, mostly from materials in older ships.
 Repairs, maintenance, and restoration often expose old asbestos materials, causing loose fibers to enter the air as dust.

 For example, cutting into pipe insulation, removing ceiling tiles, or dismantling an old boiler can expose old asbestos and send fibers into the air where workers can inhale them.